-Looking to plan a trip to Romania, but you don’t know where to start?
+Are you looking to plan a trip to Romania, but you don’t know where to start?
 Check the basic facts you should know before, from budget estimates to flight options.

 Flying to Romania is the easiest option in most cases.
 The main airport of the country is Otopeni, just outside Bucharest.
-You can also find direct flights to cities like Timisoara, Oradea, Cluj-Napoca, Sibiu, Iasi and Constanta.
+You can also find direct flights to cities like Timisoara, Oradea, Cluj-Napoca, Sibiu, Iasi, and Constanta.

 Check all flight connections to Romania in our Fly To Romania Complete Guide